jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/10-Techvolution-ANP.md

 Dr. Gordon Moore, author of Moore's Law, 1973.

+## Table of Contents

+- Preface
+- Foreword
+- Book I - Techvolution: A New Philosophy For Our Modern World
+   - Chapter 1 - Techvolution in Your Life
+- Book II - Mixed-Ideological Politics
+- Book III - Bumblebee Economics
+- Book IV - Elon's Ark

 ## Preface

 Talk to any political junkie, no matter when, and they'll say there's a big election coming up.
 They'll tell you, "If the Right-wing triumphs, infrastructure, healthcare, everything will go to shit!"

 If you buy it—and most of us have at some point—you glue yourself to Left-wing blogs, radio, and TV.
-As you fill up on Leftist philosophy, you'll filter human history as a never-ending story of rich oppression of the poor that was only stopped by strong government action.
+As you fill up on Leftist philosophy, you'll filter human history as a never-ending story of the rich oppressing the poor that only stopped because of strong government action.
 With every additional minute you watch the news, you'll walk towards extremism and begin to see any opposition to Leftist demands as _fascist_ Conservatives opposing social justice for their selfish greed.

 Or, if the other side sucked you in first, you start spotting _communist_ Progressives and their unholy socialist agenda instead.
 This is the drive toward extremism Americans are walking every day.
-Many people are helpless against it for good reason: devoted ideologues tell a great story.
+Many people are helpless against because devoted ideologues tell such a great story.

 In America today, Republicans are considered Right-wing for aligning with Conservatism and Capitalism, while Democrats are seen as Left-wing for embracing Progressivism and Socialism.
 All of these philosophies were created centuries ago by people desperate to industrialize their agrarian societies.
 Starting in the late 1700s, our poor, hungry, and cold ancestors raced to invent steam power, machine tools, and other innovations to mass-produce roads, radios, factories, hospitals, schools, and so on.
 America tried both Rightist ideas, like Roosevelt's trust-busting monopolies, and Leftist ideas, like the other Roosevelt's fight against economic depressions via a social safety net.

 Its democracy let America mix left-leaning and right-leaning policies.
-America could pick and choose growing wealth and distributing it as needed based on the pains of the American public.
-This American philosophy proved quite adaptable and responsive.
-It's no wonder it won the Industrial Age race as it turned itself from a muddy backwater into the world's economic powerhouse by 1960.
+Because of its regular elections, America could pick and choose growing wealth and distributing it as needed based on the pains of the American public.
+This American philosophy, while imperfect in the short-term, proved adaptable and responsive as it turned itself a muddy backwater into the world's economic powerhouse.
+By the early 1970s American had won the Industrial Age race.

 Today's ideologues portray their side as Righteous protectors of America's post-industrial wealth (pension plans, medical systems, educational institutions, and so on), with the "other" being a constant threat.
 Both sides ignore the fact that industrialization was a shared story that was many pages long, and each ideology had successes and failures.
 But since they have few new ideas to generate new kinds of wealth, today's Left and Right must take all the credit for America's industrialization to keep themselves relevant.

 With their industrialization ideologies aging, ideologues resort to more marketing, which is why they tell such good stories on the news, streams, and blogs.
 Once their captivating tales fill your mind, the nuance and complexity of history fade in favor of the excitement of cheering for "the good guys" and hating "the evildoers."

 Techvolution can't compete with this chorus of entertainment, and I don't want it to.
 The passion and enthusiasm of today's ideologies is admirable, but their simplicity is not.
-Anyone with easy answers to our problems is lying to you.
+Anyone with easy answers to our problems is misleading you.
 No one has ever built a society facing today's challenges using modern technology.
 This is the first time Earth has 7+ billion people, advanced robotics, electric cars, AI, and nuclear weapons.
 How could answers be simple?
 And how could anyone have all the solutions?

 And here's the face-palm movement: today's ideologies were created by people very out of the loop.
 Their founding thinkers, Adam Smith, Karl Marx, Edmund Burke, and John Stuart Mill, never used a toilet, never sat in a car, never disinfected a wound.
-Each thinker has lessons to teach, of course, but we should build upon them instead of clinging to them as their devout followers today do.
-Using these old ideologies makes us like dinosaurs trying to survive after the world has moved on, believing in outdated worldviews not adapted for the modern era.
+Each thinker has lessons to teach, of course, but we should build upon them instead of clinging to them as their devout followers do today.
+Using these old ideologies makes us like dinosaurs trying to survive after the world has moved on.
+We believe in outdated worldviews not adapted for the modern era.

 So no, Techvolution avoids easy answers because there are none for anyone who wants to offer practical solutions to real-life problems.
 Instead Techvolution gives you the power to ask better questions.
-So you, whereever you are, be it writing by-laws or running a divsion of a large company can find better answers to the problems out society is facing
+So you, whereever you are, be it writing by-laws in a small town, running a division of a large company, or trying to find a new career, can find better answers to the problems our society is facing right now.

-That's why this new philosophy doesn' repeat Left-Right industrialization politics, metrics, and policies.
-Rather, Techvolution measures how will real-life problems are being solved, by assessing how prosperous the middle class is.
+That's why this new philosophy doesn't repeat Left-Right industrialization politics, metrics, and policies.
+Rather, Techvolution measures real-life problems by assessing how prosperous the middle class is.
 The rate of mortgage payoff.
 The cost of insurance.
 Time spent in traffic.
 We can improve real-life metrics when our society turns from extremism and instead learns the fundamental laws governing life's evolution on Earth.
 Since we evolve with technology, we must learn how to harness technological evolution.
 Human technology co-evolution needed a new name, hence the new word "Techvolution."

 This new philosophy's two tenets are Mixed-Ideological Politics and Bumblebee Economics.
 Mixed-Ideological Politics is the recognition that as technological beings someone's politics should promote the tools they use to make a living.
 The Industrial Age had powerful but still primitive technology.
-Most production lines and offices needed humans to power their operations.
+Production lines and offices needed humans to power their operations.
 It took years for a typist to master the typewriter, as it took years for a welder to master the welding machine.
 People often had jobs for life out of necessity because learning a new trade was practically impossible.
 Because they could only use a few tools to make a living, Industrial Age people had a fixed ideology.
 Basically, workers fought for a greater share of production profits (Leftist ideology), while owners and managers of the factories and offices voted to defend their capital to collect more of it for themselves (Rightist ideology).

 Modern tools are increasingly cheap, easy to learn, and powerful.
 It's easier for an individual person to mix and match modern tools to the needs of their unique life.
 Mixed-Ideological Politics tells people to go for it.
 Use whatever tools that will improve your bottom line.
 Out of necessity, then, anyone learning various new tools should also have mixed ideologies; you might be a worker of one technology and an owner of another several times in your life, perhaps even at the same time.

 Think of technology like Shopify to run your own store, YouTube to make your own content, 3D printing to make your own stuff, a windmill to power your house, and so on.
 There are so many technologies for you to carve out a prosperous niche for yourself.
-Not every niche needs to be super-unique, but with Mixed-Ideological Politics, each person has the freedom of mind to avoid watching politics on TV, and instead practice politics by searching for the best tools and thea allies you need to make your life as prosperous and secure as possible.
+Not every niche needs to be super-unique, but with Mixed-Ideological Politics, each person has the freedom of mind to avoid watching politics on TV, and instead practice politics by searching for the best tools and the allies you need to make your life as prosperous and secure as possible.

-Bumblebee Economics provides the technological framework to enable direct collaboration between individuals with minimal middlemen or friction.
+Bumblebee Economics provides the technological framework to enable collaboration between individuals practicing Mixed-Ideological Politics.
 Because modern tools are so much easier to pick up, they must be able to work together with little delay.
 For example, when you hire a new therapist, your medical records shouldn't be scattered around various healthcare providers as they are today.
 Your records are about you, and so you should have full control and access to them to share with whoever you need to.

 Think of how creatures such as a bee, flower, and worm work together so easily to fertilze the dirt, that grows the plant, that feeds the animals.

 This isn't by accident.
-Nature empowers lifeforms to collaborate while being self-interested beause this is the best way generate a wealth of life.
+Nature empowers lifeforms to collaborate while being self-interested because this is the best way generate a wealth of life.
 Techvolution's economic system is the recreation of biological ecosystems within our technological world.
-By encouraging people to find allies and tools to improve their bottom-line in as many niches as possible, Bumblebee Economics generates new wealth by empowering individuals to collaborate as creatures do in the natural world.
+By encouraging people to find allies and tools to improve their bottom-line in as many niches as possible, Bumblebee Economics generates new wealth via easy collaboration.

 This amazing world of Mixed-Ideological Politics and Bumblebee Economics is here in writing but not out in the world yet.
-You, me, everyone must build it.
+We must build it.

-That's why this philosophy doesn't give you easy answers.
-Instead, this new philosophy empowers you to ask better questions so you can discover lasting solutions to the problems of your unique life.
-Techvolution can't be entertainment because it stops you from being a spectator and turns you into an active agent who lowers the cost of living by creating an economy that generates and distributes wealth for everyone who works for it.
+That's why this philosophy can't give you easy answers.
+Only you know the position you're in and the pains you feel.
+This new philosophy empowers you to ask better questions so you can discover lasting solutions to the problems of your unique life.
+Techvolution can't be entertainment because it stops you from being a spectator and turns you into an active agent who lowers the cost of middle-class living by creating an economy that generates and distributes wealth for everyone who works for it.

 While this book won't be as entertaining as Left vs Right broadcasts and flame-fests, I'll do my best to make this new philosophy fun and inspiring because the future should be.